haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 # What Tools/Cards Chinese Bank Handed to You
 ---

-So here let's see what are the things Chinese Bank gave it to you.
+So here let's see what are the things Chinese Bank gave to you.

 ## 1. Payment Scrambler